This is the second half of the article, to be read after the first half.

 (This section proposes ways of using this character in DC Universe stories).

 The Division is one of those AAA games with but perfunctory storytelling.
 So the setting is largely irrelevant to the character.

 The setting has a slight proto-cyberpunk quality.
-So Sahara Jackson could come from further up in the timeline, with cybernetic and/or genetic enhancements and more future infantry tech.
+So Sahara Jackson could come from further up in the timelineUsed here in the sense of an alternate history, where events unfold differently, with cybernetic and/or genetic enhancements and more future infantry tech.